 Lighting – Good camp lighting makes life so much easier after the sun goes down, along with some handy torches we like to use LED strip lighting because they are super bright but also dimmable and they use very little power.
 If you want to impress the kids there are even a few styles on the market that can change colours and have a remote control!!

 Head Torch – Whenever we are out and about on an adventure and the sun goes down you will ALWAYS find Rob with his head torch on!
 He loves it and won’t travel without it!!
-We find having one each is very handy and the kids love having their own child size one too!
+We find having one each is very handy and the kids love having their own!

 Solar Panels – If you are planning to stay in one spot for a few days, or doing very little driving you can also hook up some portable solar panels to keep your battery topped up and your fridge cold, a 120KW panel system as a minimum is suggested.